pyrogn/HiveHelper_on_PySpark/hhop/txt/hhop.txt

         self.v_print(
             (
-                "\nUse DF in attribute `.df_with_errors` for further analysis\n" "You can find alternative ordering of columns in attr .columns_diff_reordered_all" )
+                "\nUse DF in attribute `.df_with_errors` for further analysis\n" "You can find alternative order of columns in attr .columns_diff_reordered_all" )
         )